codeinthehole/meta-tic-tac-toe/README.md

 ### Dependencies

+Add new dependencies with:

+    $ yarn add $package

 Check for outdated dependencies with:

     $ yarn outdated

-Add new dependencies with:
+then upgrade them with one of:

-    $ yarn add $package
+    $ yarn upgrade $package --latest
+    $ yarn upgrade $package@$version

 ## Deployment